German Precision Pre Purchase Car Inspection

 Used Vehicle Mileage

-However, mileage does not always indicate a used vehicle’s condition.
-A vehicle’s condition is influenced by many factors other than mileage.
-So, when buying a used vehicle, you should also consider the following issues:
+However, mileage does not always reveal a vehicle’s true condition.
+Many other factors influence how a car runs.
+When buying a used vehicle, consider these issues:

 Used Vehicle Age